TazkiyaTech/ServiceLocator/README.md

 }
 ```

-Secondly, `ModuleB` will look something like this:
+Secondly, `ModuleB` will look like this:

 ```
 import ServiceLocator